 Behavior – The Most Successful Pages

 The Behaviour section will let you understand the rank of the pages by user activity.
 This section can be used by you as a webmaster to assess which pages (and the content) is the most successful and popular among your visitors.

-Google Analytics is the base tool used to analyze incoming data on your website.
+Google Analytics is one of the best SEO Analyzer Tools used to analyze incoming data on your website.
 Although it is an advanced tool for making insights, you should consider the fact that it is a base product and there are also many other types of specialized analytical tools on the market.
 For example, there are specialized tools for online stores, blogs, corporate websites, etc.

-However, if you are a beginner, starting with Google Analytics will be a great idea for you.
+However, if you are a beginner, starting with efforts to monetizing your blog, using Google Analytics will be a great idea for you.